leberhard10/RoboND-Rover-Project/Search_and_Sample_Writeup.md

 Initially the functions were researched in a class notes Jupyter notebook on my local machine (while working through the lessons).
 Halfway through the project timeframe, the Rover_Project_Test_Notebook code was migrated to this forked project in github.
 At the time of the file migration, the notebook was adding terrain, obstacles and rock sample colors.
 The colors were stuck at the starting coordinates of the video.
 The following notes cover the work now recorded in the forked project commits.

-Keeping the default sample code from the test notebook and lesson examples produced a video where the terrain would be updated in the starting point of the rover.

 ##### 1.1 Color Threshold Obstacle and Rock Sample Detection
 At the start, the function color_thresh() only masked pixels above a specified threshold.
 This worked for collecting navigable terrain, but not for obstacle or rock sample detection.
 The following changes were made to the default cell in the Rover_Project_Test_Notebook file: